 Staying active can help you feel better during pregnancy.
 It can improve mood, fitness and sleep, boost energy and ease back pain.

-Physical activity and healthy eating during pregnancy might also reduce the risk of you having gestational diabetes, pre-eclampsia and too much weight gain.
-It can also help keep you strong for the birth.
+Physical activity and healthy eating during pregnancy might also reduce your risk of gestational diabetes, pre-eclampsia and too much weight gain.
+It can also help you get or stay strong for the birth.

 Your baby when you’re 14 weeks pregnant